 photo credit: @doughdoughnuts

 If you’re looking for a brunch that is on the smaller and sweeter side, check out Dough.
 I’ve seen their famous doughnuts being sold in a bunch of locations around the city including Brooklyn Smorgasburg, but the most authentic spots to go are their three locations in Manhattan and Brooklyn.
 Since the company is known for their gourmet doughnuts, of course that is what you need to order.
 There are probably close to 20 different doughnut flavours and you really can’t go wrong with any of them!
 The most popular seems to be the Hibiscus doughnut, and some of their other specialties are Dulce De Leche, Cafe Au Lait, and Chocolate Salted Caramel.
 The doughnuts are huge and definitely enough to fill you up!
+On other related article, checkout this alcohol rehab center in Alabama.

 Since brunch is so popular among New Yorkers, there are endless restaurants to explore, and this list only begins to scratch the surface!
 There are so many other brunch spots in NYC that I am dying to experience and I will definitely be writing another brunch post in the future!